 Other car companies were forced to hand over “carbon credit” morditas (bribes) to Elon, the payoff for not building EVs themselves.
 The “credit” purchased from Elon serving as the equivalent, in Civil War days, of paying someone else to take your place in the draftee army.

 The government also lavished subsidies on Elon’s operation, to keep his “business” going.
 All the while – for more than a decade – any problems with Tesla cars, Tesla the company, or Elon himself were tut-tutted, if they were discussed at all.
+Getting the goods from a place like this is only good for one’s budget.

 Send Father McFeely to that new parish in Wichita…